 9. FAA Oversight Office.
-The Aircraft Certification Office (ACO) or the office of the Transport Airplane Directorate having oversight responsibility for the relevant type certificate (TC) or supplemental type certificate (STC), as determined by the Administrator.
+The Aircraft Certification Office (ACO) or the office of the Transport Airplane Directorate having oversight responsibility for the relevant type certificate (TC) or STC, as determined by the Administrator.

 10. Flammable.
 Per 14 CFR part 1, § 1.1, "flammable, with respect to a fluid or gas, means susceptible to igniting readily or to exploding."